 - Your uterus is about the size of a rockmelon, so it’s no wonder that you are feeling a dense, heavy feeling in your pelvis.
 Pick one up next time you’re at the fruit shop and feel the weight of it.
 You’re entitled to feeling a little worn out by the end of the day.

 - If you have put on a fair amount of weight, you may be starting to get stretch marks.
 Most women do develop these during pregnancy and not a lot can be done to avoid them.
-Excess weight gain is one risk factor, as is a family history and maternal age.
-Rub some emollient cream into your tummy each day, but avoid spending a lot of money on creams which claim to stop them developing.
-They don’t tend to work.
+Excess weight gain is one risk factor.

-- Where’s the food?
-This week you could really find your appetite increases.
+- This week you could really find that your appetite increased.
 Until now, the baby has been growing quickly, though for the next couple of weeks its growth will plateau slightly.
 Stock the fridge and pantry with lots of healthy foods which will help support you both.
 Look for low GI (Glycaemic Index) foods which take longer to digest and will satisfy your hunger for longer periods of time.

 - Your heart is working extra hard to pump your blood.
 Your total circulating blood volume has increased so much that your heart needs to work almost 50 percent harder in pumping blood around your body.
 If you are still smoking at this point, do yourself and your baby a big favour and give up.